Premiere Performance and Recording of Paul Chihara’s Piano Concerto-Fantasie for Piano and Chamber Orchestra

 * NYFA will send a formal letter of acknowledgment for donations of $250 or more.

 Your Official Credit Listing:

-Although donors do not own any part of this recording project, in all plausible forms of production credit listings those who contribute $1000 or more will hold the perpetuity credit listing as - “The Complete Piano Music Recording of Paul Chihara is a fiscally sponsored project of the New York Foundation for the Arts (NYFA), with funding provided by [insert your name here].”
+Although donors do not own any part of this recording project, in all plausible forms of production credit listings those who contribute $1000 or more will hold the perpetuity credit listing as - “The Premiere and Recording of Paul Chihara's Piano Concerto-Fantasy is a fiscally sponsored project of the New York Foundation for the Arts (NYFA), with funding provided by [insert your name here].”